-When the Master DC Panel red main battery switches are in the OFF position, all DC power to the rest of the boat (including the high water alarm) is disconnected.
-The only exceptions are the forward, mid, and aft automatic bilge pumps and the shower sump box.
-Shutting OFF the red main battery switches will not disconnect power to bilge pumps.
+When the red main battery switches on the Master DC Panel are in the OFF position, all DC power to the rest of the boat (including power to the CO detector and high water alarm) is disconnected.
+The only exceptions are the forward, mid, and aft automatic bilge pumps and the battery chargers.
+Shutting